rollup/rollup/docs/01-command-line-reference.md

 # alternatively, specify a custom config file location
 $ rollup --config my.config.js

+# .js and .mjs are supported
+$ rollup --config my.config.mjs
 ```

 You can also export a function that returns any of the above configuration formats.
 This function will be passed the current command line arguments so that you can dynamically adapt your configuration to respect e.g. [`--silent`](guide/en/#--silent).
 You can even define your own command line options if you prefix them with `config`: